 Stops Along the Way

-Traveling with Kids
+Traveling With Kids

-Make your road trip an event, not a chore by planning ahead with kid's activities and fun travel games.
+Make your road trip an event, not a chore, by planning ahead with kids' activities and fun travel games.
 Include the kids in the planning by making a countdown chain or calendar, and pack a tote full of fun things to do in the car.
 Consider including the following:

-- Disney Autograph Book kit: Include a blank journal, marker, stickers and embellishments so each child can make a customized book for autographs.
+- Disney autograph book kit: Include a blank journal, marker, stickers, and embellishments so each child can make a customized book for autographs.

-- Disney coloring and activity books.
+- Disney coloring and activity books

-- Disney travel guide for kids.
+- Disney travel guide for kids

-- Disney vacation planning DVD.
+- Disney vacation planning DVD

-- Disney themed books for kids of all ages, from board books to the "Keys to the Kingdom" young adults series.
+- Disney-themed books for kids of all ages, from board books to the "Keys to the Kingdom" young adults series

-- A new video game for a handheld system...with a Disney theme, of course!
+- A new video game for a handheld system...with a Disney theme, of course

-- Play Disney music in the car.
+- Disney music

 What to Do When You Arrive at Disney

 Disney World exits are located along I-4.
-If you're coming from the east, once you pass Sea World and Universal Studios, start watching for your exit.
+If you're coming from the east, after you pass Sea World and Universal Studios, start watching for your exit.
 If you already know the number, simply take the exit.
 If you don't, watch the signs for a listing of Disney World resorts and theme parks and select the exit that is closest to your preferred destination.

 Follow the signs to your resort, and then give your name to the gate guard.
 You may need to provide identification.
 Park as directed, or use the valet, and proceed to check in.
 You will not need to pay to park unless you choose to use the valet parking service.

-Edited by Dawn Henthorn, Florida Travel Expert since June, 2000.
+Edited by Dawn Henthorn, Florida Travel Expert since June 2000.